patilavanti/FURNITURESHOP/README.md

-# Domain Description:  Furniture Shop
+# Domain Description:  Furniture Shop:
 The Furniture Shop Management System is a web-based platform designed to facilitate the buying and selling of furniture.
 It provides a seamless shopping experience for customers while offering efficient management tools for the admin.

 # Key Modules: